Business Interpreter Services

 We’ve delivered over 20,000 interpreter assignments, face-to-face & remote, of interpreter services to date for business, public sector & medical interpreting.

 Language interpreting is spoken translation.
 Of almost 50,000 language projects we’ve delivered to date, over 40% are language interpreting services.
-With many in Lancashire and the wider UK, we’ve also been busy in China, France, Italy, Africa, Spain, Korea… Here’s some case studies
+While many are in Lancashire and the wider UK, we’ve also been busy in China, France, Italy, Africa, Spain, Korea… Here’s some case studies

 You won’t just be the first company I contact for a business interpreter – you’ll be the ONLY one.”